twu-innovation/inno101/99-references.md

 # References {-}

-The following are key references used in this course.  ***Check with your course syllabus for required readings.***
+The following are key references used in this course.